PengjuZ/ChickenSV/Figures/Figure7/README.md

-# Exploring the role of structural variation in feather color.
+# Exploring the role of structural variation in feather color